fusion407/chat-app-frontend/README.md

 4) Use json-server to create a RESTful API
 5) Add some styling

-In total I have 7 React components; Home, Chat, Message, NavBar, User, Users, Login.
+In total I have 8 React components; Home, Chat, Message, MessageList, NavBar, User, Users, Login.

 There are 4 different client-side routes: